Home icon as a Jester's castle

 Reading opponents is as much psychological as statistical.
 In live Mahjong, subtle cues, hesitation before discarding, sighs, or quick calls, can hint at what tiles they need.
 In online versions, you’ll rely on timing patterns: a player who suddenly speeds up or slows down may have reached Tenpai.

 Keep track of discards by suit.
-If someone consistently avoids a suit, they may collect it for melds.
+By paying attention to what players discard, you can read what other players may be building.
+If someone repeatedly avoids one suit, that can help you narrow down an opponent’s exact hand, or at least a close match.
 In Riichi, a sudden discard of safe tiles often signals readiness for a winning draw.
-Observation, over time, sharpens instinct.
+Observation, over time, sharpens instinct and keeps you a step ahead both offensively and defensively.

-8. Adapt Your Strategy to the Mahjong Variant
+8. Adapt Your Mahjong Strategies to the Mahjong Variant

 Each Mahjong style demands a unique mindset.
 In Chinese Classical, efficient tile grouping and quick wins dominate.
 In Hong Kong style, players often pursue speed, calling Chows aggressively.
-Riichi Mahjong, by contrast, rewards patience, concealed hands, and mastery of yaku (winning combinations).
-American Mahjong encourages pre-planned card hands, requiring foresight rather than reaction.
+Riichi Mahjong, by contrast, rewards patience and mastery of yaku (winning combinations).
+American Mahjong encourages pre-planned card hands, and players usually begin with several potential hands before refining toward a winning hand as exposures and discards reveal more information.

 Online and casino versions often adopt Hong Kong-style scoring or simplified rule sets, making them accessible for beginners.
 When switching formats, recalibrate your focus.
-Fast-paced styles reward opportunism, while slower ones reward pattern recognition and patience.
+Fast-paced styles reward opportunism, while slower ones reward pattern recognition and patience; some also reward a concealed hand or a hand concealed until late, while others reward speed and open declarations.

 An image of a lady sitting at home playing Mahjong with family or friends